Stochastic Treatment Choice with Empirical Welfare Updating: Introduction

-There are some earlier works that investigate the decision-theoretic justification for randomising assignment and the welfare performance of these rules, with \cite{manski20092009} providing a detailed review of settings where randomised rules are preferable.
+There are some earlier works that investigate the decision-theoretic justification for stochastic (fractional) assignment and the welfare performance of these rules, with \citet{manski20092009} providing a detailed review of settings where stochastic rules are preferable.
 When the welfare criterion is only partially identified, minimax regret-optimal rules are stochastic given knowledge of the identified set \citep{Manski2000,manski2005social,manski2007identification, Manski2007}, which remains true even after taking into account uncertainty of estimates of the bounds \citep{Stoye2012, yata2021, manski2022identification}.
-As shown by \cite{manski2007admissible} and \cite {manski20092009}, randomised rules can also be justified by a nonlinear welfare criterion in a point-identified setting. \citet{kitagawa2022} shows that for a wide class of nonlinear welfare regret criteria, admissible assignment rules are stochastic. \cite{kock2022treatment} obtains a stochastic assignment rule in a setting where the oracle optimal rule is fractional due to nonlinearity in the social planner's chosen welfare criterion.
+As shown by \citet{manski2007admissible} and \cite {manski20092009}, stochastic assignment rules can also be justified by a nonlinear welfare criterion in a point-identified setting. \citet{kitagawa2022} shows that, for a wide class of nonlinear welfare regret criteria, admissible assignment rules are stochastic (fractional).
+In particular, \citet{kitagawa2022} shows that the minimax squared-regret rule is stochastic, with the probability of assignment equal to the posterior probability of a positive treatment effect under the least-favorable null. \citet{kitagawa2022} proposes using this probability as a measure of the strength of evidence for a positive treatment effect, replacing the commonly used p-value of a hypothesis test.
+In contrast, this paper obtains the probability of assignment from a posterior probability distribution over assignment rules, rather than over the treatment effect parameters, with a quasi-likelihood built upon the empirical welfare criterion. \citet{kock2022treatment} obtains a stochastic assignment rule in a setting where the oracle optimal rule is fractional due to nonlinearity in the social planner's chosen welfare criterion.
 In contrast to the static treatment assignment problem, dynamic treatment assignment problems analysed in the multi-arm bandit literature often consider stochastic assignments that balance the exploitation versus exploration trade-off, such as the posterior probability matching algorithm of \citet{thompson1933likelihood} does.
+Thompson sampling algorithms build upon the standard Bayesian posterior distribution for treatment effects such that the allocation algorithm crucially relies on a parametric specification of the data generating process, which our approach does not require.